 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to fouryear institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.

-ltem # Title Credits
+ltem# Title Credits:

 CIS 270 Cisco CCNA I 3

 CIS 271 Cisco CCNA II 3

 CPT 200 Networking Technologies 3

 CPT 280 Network Security 3

 WKO 107 or ORI 101 1

-ltem # Title Credits
+Item # Title Credits:

-CIS 157 Introduction to App Developmen t 3
+CIS 157 Introduction to APP Developmer nt 3

-with Swift

 CIS 246 Ethical Hacking 3

 CPT 232 Network Design and 3

 Implementation

 CPT 276 Server Administration 3

 CPT 279 Network Infrastructure Design 3

 Total credits: 28